quadratic03/Employee-ID-Management/README.md

 - Photo upload and management with preview
 - QR code generation for verification and security
 - Support for landscape orientation ID cards
+- Advanced image viewer for photo examination and management

 ### Administration Features
 - Dashboard with key statistics